Australian Jewish Association

-The Australian Jewish Association (AJA) is an Australian Jewish community organisation.
-Guided by Torah principles and aligned with right-wing, conservative values, the organisation represents its members and has a prominent voice in social and news media outlets.
+The Australian Jewish Association (AJA) is an Australian Jewish advocacy organisation representing conservative Jewish values.
+Founded in 2017, the AJA engages in public advocacy and media commentary on issues relating to Jewish affairs, Israel, and Australian politics.
+Peak body the Executive Council of Australian Jewry has characterised the AJA as being unrepresentative of mainstream Australian Jews.

 Structure and governance

 As a private Jewish advocacy group, AJA's leadership is self-appointed with a number of undisclosed paid members.

-The founding president of AJA is David Adler, former deputy medical secretary of the Australian Medical Association, who remains president as of June 2025.
-Robert Gregory, a graduate in law, serves as chief executive officer.
-He was previously AJA's public affairs director for two years.
+The founding president of AJA is David Adler.
+Robert Gregory is chief executive officer and president, and was AJA’s public affairs director for two years.

 History and activities

 Founded in 2017, the Australian Jewish Association (AJA) has gained prominence through strategic social media engagement and presence in mainstream media outlets such as The Australian, Sky News Australia, Australian Financial Review, Herald Sun, The Daily Telegraph, and The Jerusalem Post, as well as outlets aimed at the Jewish community such as The Australian Jewish News.

 AJA makes submissions to the Australian Government on public policy matters affecting Jewish Australians.